 \section{Dataset}

-In a previous work, we carried out a search for spatial coincidences between neutrinos detected by Icecube using the 10 year point source catalog~\cite{Pasumarti_2022}.
 IceCube is a neutrino detector located at the South Pole.
-It detects neutrinos through the Cherenkov light emitted by the leptons created by the charged-current interaction of the neutrinos with the surrounding ice in the detector.
-The IceCube 10-year point source catalog~\cite{IceCubedata} consists of 1,134,550 neutrino events between April 2008 - July 2018 from four different phases of the experiment, each having different lifetime.
+It detects neutrinos through the Cherenkov light emitted by the leptons created by the charged-current interaction of the neutrinos with the surrounding ice in the detector as well as through neutral current interactions.
+The IceCube 10-year muon-track data~\cite{IceCubedata} consists of 1,134,550 neutrino events between April 2008 - July 2018 from four different phases of the experiment, each having different livetime.
 The public release data also contains the detector sensitivity information as a function of energy and location on the sky.
-The data provided for every neutrino event consists of RA, Declination ($\delta$), angular position error, re-constructed daughter $\mu$ energy.
-The ATNF pulsar catalogue (v1.70)~\cite{ATNF} consists of 3389 pulsars, out of which, we choose 2374 pulsars whose distance and flux at 1400 MHz ($S_{1400}$) are given.
-No statistically significant excess was seen from any individual pulsar from this analysis~\cite{Pasumarti_2022}.
-To improve the sensitivity, we now extend the analysis by carrying out a stacked search from all the pulsars considered from the ATNF catalog.
-For any analysis we skip pulsars with $\delta> 85^{\circ}$, since it is difficult to get a robust background estimate.
-Similar culling of sources near $\delta=90^{\circ}$ has also been done in ~\cite{Kamionkowski}.
+The data provided for every neutrino event consists of RA, Declination ($\delta$), angular position error, and the reconstructed muon energy.
+However, an independent search for dimuons in this 10 year catalog found 38 double-counted events, due to an error in the reconstruction, because of which some single muons were masquereded as two separate muons~\cite{Beacom}.
+For our analysis, we used an updated catalog which removes these double-counted events.\footnote{ This dataset with duplicates removed was kindly provided to us by Dr. Bei Zhou.} The ATNF pulsar catalogue (v1.70)~\cite{ATNF} consists of 3389 pulsars, whose sky distribution can be found in Fig.~\ref{fig:skymap}.
+For our analysis we only choose pulsars with galactic latitude $\pm 15^{\circ}$.
+For some of our analysis, we also need to know the pulsar distance and flux at 1400 MHz ($S_{1400}$).
+Furthermore, we also skip pulsars with $\delta> 85^{\circ}$, since it is difficult to get a robust background estimate for these pulsars.
+Similar culling of sources near $\delta=90^{\circ}$ has also been done in Ref.~\cite{Kamionkowski}.